m2osw/snapwebsites/README.md

 The utility is run as a server which is particularly useful because we want to connect once and stay connected to the Cassandra cluster.
 It saves a large amount of time to use this that way.
-A local connection is really fast.
-2 to 5 remote connections, as is done with Cassandra, is very slow.
+A local connection to `snapdbproxy` is really fast.
+In contrast, two to five remote connections to a Cassandra cluster is very slow.

 Also, this way the `snapdbproxy` uses the full power of the Cassandra driver which allows for switching between connections when one goes down, making that capability transparently available to the developer.

+Finally, the Cassandra driver is multi-threaded and that causes many problems in some of our daemons which are not multi-thread safe (on purposes because it makes things way more complicated for usually very little benefits.)

 ## snapfirewall